Dinwiddie scores 24 points, Nets end Sixers’ 5-game streak

-NEW YORK (AP)Spencer Dinwiddie scored 24 points including an explosive one-handed dunk, Joe Harris had 16 points and the Brooklyn Nets beat the Philadelphia 76ers 109-89 on Sunday night.
+”We showed it again in the locker room in the end and they got a big kick out of that,” Nets coach Kenny Atkinson said.

+”I don’t think people realize how good an athlete Spencer is.
+You could argue our best athlete.
+He’s fast.
+He’s got an incredible vertical.
+He’s unbelievable.
+It doesn’t surprise me.
+I wish he’d do it more.”

-DeAndre Jordan had 13 points and 11 rebounds and Garrett Temple finished with 13 points for the Nets, who ended a two-game skid.
+Joe Harris scored 16 points, DeAndre Jordan had 13 points and 11 rebounds and Temple finished with 13 points for the Nets, who ended a two-game skid.

+”Honestly it was a great pass by GT (Garrett Temple).
+I believe he threw it right over Tobias’ ear,” Dinwiddie said. ”I wouldn’t have dunked it if they hadn’t been calling fouls.
+So I was like, `Oh, OK, he’s under the rim, he’ll probably foul me.’
+But then I was like, `Man, I ain’t gonna get no free throws out of this.”’

+With All-Star center Joel Embiid sitting out with an upper respiratory illness, the 76ers did not have much of an answer for Dinwiddie and the Nets, who scored 64 points in paint.

-Ben Simmons scored 20 points and Tobias Harris chipped in 17 for the 76ers, whose five-game winning streak ended.
+Ben Simmons scored 20 points and Tobias Harris chipped in 17 for the Sixers, whose five-game winning streak ended.

+”He’s aggressive.
+He’s very talented.
+He gets downhill, loves downhill,” Simmons said of Dinwiddie. ”He just plays.
+He plays with the freedom.
+I love the way he plays, but he dominates.”

+It was the first regular-season meeting between the teams since last April, when Philadelphia eliminated Brooklyn from the first round in Game 5 of the playoffs.

 Brooklyn was finishing a back-to-back after losing at defending NBA champion Toronto on Saturday night.

+The 89 points allowed to Philadelphia marked the fewest given up by the Nets this season.

-It got a needed lift from its bench, with reserves scoring 23 first-half points en route to a 57-43 lead at halftime.
+Brooklyn got a needed lift from its bench, with reserves scoring 23 first-half points en route to a 57-43 lead at halftime.
+For the game, the Nets bench outscored Philadelphia’s 40-23.

-Dinwiddie, who was frustrated after the Nets blew a 20-point lead Wednesday night to lose to the Charlotte Hornets, riled up the Brooklyn bench with an impressive jam on an inbound pass from Garrett Temple with 8:28 to play in the third quarter to make it 64-52.

-After Tobias Harris cut the deficit to 66-68 with an 18-foot jumper with 7 minutes to go in the quarter, Brooklyn blitzed Philadelphia with a 10-0 run, capped by Dinwiddie’s alley-oop to Jarrett Allen that stretched the lead to 76-58 with 3:03 left.
+Dinwiddie’s dunk midway through the third quarter sparked the Nets, who blitzed Philadelphia with a 10-0 run, capped by his pass to Jarrett Allen for an alley-oop jam that stretched the lead to 76-58 with 3:03 left.

 The 76ers didn’t do themselves any favors during that stretch by missing seven shots.